Work Integrated Learning and Fieldwork Policy

-To be approved for a WIL placement or fieldwork, candidates/students will apply using the documentation provided for their specific subject.
-Typically, a candidate/student should have negotiated with their potential placement organisation and mentor or fieldwork partner prior to submitting documentation.
-The placement or fieldwork will only become formal when the documents have been fulfilled satisfactorily and have been approved by the AC supervisor responsible.
+To be approved for a WIL placement or fieldwork, students will apply using the documentation provided for their specific subject.
+Typically, a student should have negotiated with their potential placement organization and mentor or fieldwork partner prior to submitting documentation.
+The placement or fieldwork will only become formal when the documents have been fulfilled satisfactorily and have been approved by the AC Supervisor responsible.

 Procedures to make an insurance claim